atarashansky/self-assembling-manifold/README.md

 I still have to document this, but you can click on a cell to select / deselect all cells with matching labels.

+I would recommend installing from the development version for now (not pip) as I currently do not have a stable release of this GUI.

 ![SAM GUI example image](samgui.png)

 ## Installation